Oceanswave/stomp-dotnet-poc/README.md

 Every so often you'll see a message with a green background - that's the .Net Core Client publishing out a message.

-All the source is available and
+The dotnet client is just a console app - all the source is available at ./dotnet-client.

 # Debugging/Development